s1m0n32001/s1m0n32001/README.md

 Physics graduate with a background in statistical physics and deep learning.

 ### Some projects I have worked on
-  - [Sparse-view 3D reconstruction using Latent Diffusion Models]: Thesis project carried out during a six-month internship at SONY SL1 in Stuttgart.
+  - **Sparse-view 3D reconstruction using Latent Diffusion Models**: Thesis project carried out during a six-month internship at SONY SL1 in Stuttgart.
-  - HMM for protein state reconstruction: Implementation of the Baum-Welch and Viterbi algorithms to train a Hidden Markov Model on the single-molecule time trace of an Hsp-90 protein ([read our paper here!](https://arxiv.org/abs/2402.19207))
+  - **HMM for protein state reconstruction**: Implementation of the Baum-Welch and Viterbi algorithms to train a Hidden Markov Model on the single-molecule time trace of an Hsp-90 protein ([read our paper here!](https://arxiv.org/abs/2402.19207))
   - [Bayesian SIR](https://github.com/s1m0n32001/BayesianSIR): Bayesian inference on the SIR parameters to model the spreading of Covid infections in 2020.
   - [Parallel implementation of k-means using PySpark](https://github.com/s1m0n32001/kMeansMapReduce): PySpark based parallel implementation of the ```kmeans++``` algorithm on a small VM cluster
   - [Image colorization using CNNs](https://github.com/s1m0n32001/Colorization)